reactjs/fr.react.dev/src/content/learn/index.md

 }

 function MyButton() {
-  // …on a bougé ce code à partir d’ici…
+  // ... on a bougé ce code à partir d’ici ...
 }

 ```